 Your shoulder blade moves any time you move your shoulder/arm.
 Your shoulder blade moves the most when you start lifting your arm overhead.
 The people who are more susceptible usually participate in sports or have jobs that require a lot of overhead action.

 Sometimes there are certain people who have certain changes in their anatomy that makes them more susceptible to this.
 Anatomy variations can lead to the development of muscular imbalances/compensations, which can change the way the muscles work and cause the condition to develop over time.
+It can lead to trigger points and restrictions in the fascia.

 You can also have trauma in this area – car accidents, a bad fall or any impact in this area can changes the way the shoulder blade functions and cause muscular imbalances over time.